New ‘Game Of Thrones’ Season 8 Footage Thrills Fans

 While there’s still a long wait for Game of Thrones Season 8, HBO’s new teaser footage from the show’s final season gives fans something to hold on to until the show wraps up next year.

-According to a Deadline report, the cable TV giant recently released a reel for its upcoming 2019 programming, and of course that included pieces of the long-awaited 8th season of GOT.
+According to a Deadline report, the cable TV giant recently released a reel for its upcoming 2019 programming, and of course that included pieces of the long-awaited eighth season of GOT.

 The footage from the show set in the 7 Kingdoms features Danerys speaking to Tyrion, and she says, “shall we begin?”
 Later, it cut to a short clip of somebody forcefully putting down a chalice in a dimly lit room.
 Then, there’s a cut of a fiery sword gearing up for battle.
 Finally, Jon asks Dany, “so what happens now?” and she replies, “something extraordinary.”
-Moments after, Jon stands on the edge of a precipe with the wind blowing dramatically through his wintry coat.
+Moments after, Jon stands on the edge of a precipice with the wind blowing dramatically through his wintry coat.

 “There’s only one war that matters.”
 Cersei replies, “we’ll face it together.”
 Then Daenerys says “Dracarys” and a violent dragon lights fire to an army of men.
 Brother and sister, Jon and Sansa engage in an embrace.
-Jon pulls himself out of icy waters, and then many faces flash across the screen including one with Aria looking quite shocked.
+Jon pulls himself out of icy waters, and then many faces flash across the screen, including one with Aria looking quite shocked.
 Oh, and the Night King was in there too.

 GAME OF THRONES SEASON 8 HERE WE GO pic.twitter.com/yqJfz5vCQ6